FrSh28/Poker_Bridge/README.md

 CC BY-NC-SA

-A project that use Pipe to connect C++ &amp; VPython.
-This allows you to play bridge with simple GUI.
+A project that use Pipe to connect C++ & VPython.
+It allows you to play bridge with simple GUI.

 Requirements: